Central processing unit: Microprocessors

 Since microprocessors were first introduced they have almost completely overtaken all other central processing unit implementation methods.
 The first commercially available microprocessor, made in 1971, was the Intel 4004.
-The Intel 4004 was one of the first consumer-facing CPU integrating arithmetic logic unit, control unit, and register unit on a chip.
+The Intel 4004 was one of the first consumer-facing CPUs integrating arithmetic logic unit, control unit, and register unit on a chip.
 The first widely used microprocessor, made in 1974, was the Intel 8080.
 Mainframe and minicomputer manufacturers of the time launched proprietary IC development programs to upgrade their older computer architectures, and eventually produced instruction set compatible microprocessors that were backward-compatible with their older hardware and software.
 Combined with the advent and eventual success of the ubiquitous personal computer, the term CPU is now applied almost exclusively (Note: Integrated circuits are now used to implement all CPUs, except for a few machines designed to withstand large electromagnetic pulses, say from a nuclear weapon.) to microprocessors.
 Several CPUs (denoted cores) can be combined in a single processing chip.

 Previous generations of CPUs were implemented as discrete components and numerous small integrated circuits (ICs) on one or more circuit boards.
 Microprocessors, on the other hand, are CPUs manufactured on a very small number of ICs; usually just one.
 The overall smaller CPU size, as a result of being implemented on a single die, means faster switching time because of physical factors like decreased gate parasitic capacitance.
 This has allowed synchronous microprocessors to have clock rates ranging from tens of megahertz to several gigahertz.
 Additionally, the ability to construct exceedingly small transistors on an IC has increased the complexity and number of transistors in a single CPU many fold.
 This widely observed trend is described by Moore's law, which had proven to be a fairly accurate predictor of the growth of CPU (and other IC) complexity until 2016.

 While the complexity, size, construction and general form of CPUs have changed enormously since 1950, the basic design and function has not changed much at all.
 Almost all common CPUs today can be very accurately described as von Neumann stored-program machines.
 (Note: The so-called "von Neumann" memo expounded the idea of stored programs, which for example may be stored on punched cards, paper tape, or magnetic tape.)
 As Moore's law no longer holds, concerns have arisen about the limits of integrated circuit transistor technology.
 Extreme miniaturization of electronic gates is causing the effects of phenomena like electromigration and subthreshold leakage to become much more significant.
 These newer concerns are among the many factors causing researchers to investigate new methods of computing such as the quantum computer, as well as to expand the use of parallelism and other methods that extend the usefulness of the classical von Neumann model.